baboyma/r-surveys/README.md

 # r-surveys
 Analyzing Survey Data in R - A journey back to field data

-Surveys are cheaper and faster than censuses, but yet still take about the same time to process and disseminate results.
+Surveys are cheaper and faster than census, but yet still take about the same time to process and disseminate results.

 ## Tools & Resources

-R with primary Positron IDE (An alternative to RStudio), and survey package.
+R with primary Positron IDE (An alternative to RStudio), and survey R Packages.

 ## Study Guide